 Bridgework has been a mainstay in dentistry for many decades and can be white porcelain or gold.
-Dental plans usually cover them and bridgework can appear quite authentic and last for years without causing the wear and tear on the surrounding gums and teeth.
+They appear authentic and last for years.
+Dental plans usually cover them and bridgework can appear quite authentic and last for years without causing wear and tear on the surrounding gums and teeth.

 Single Tooth Replacement with an Implant Crown